2mol/juricho.me/content/posts/puzzle-generator.md

 The coordinates above are for the points on the curve, and their respective control points.
 The letters are a way to tag which is which, but then also one of the control point is omitted, because it's symmetrical to the previous one.

 Super easy to get confused!
-I decided to define a record type to keep track of which coordinate pair means what.
+For example the endpoint is the only one where the control point coordinates are specified before the point itself...
+Time to define a record type to keep track of which coordinate pair means what.

 Here it is, along with its drawing function: